MicrosoftEdge/WebView2Feedback/specs/UnhandledKeyPressed.md

 The `UnhandledKeyPressed` event allows developers to subscribe event handlers to be run when a key event is not handled by the browser (including DOM and browser accelerators).
 It can be triggered by all keys, which is different from [AcceleratorKeyPressed](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2acceleratorkeypressedeventargs?view=webview2-dotnet-1.0.705.50) event.

 `UnhandledKeyPressed` event is async, which means 'GetKeyStates' does not return the exact key state when the key event is fired.
-Use UnhandledKeyPressedEventArgs::GetKeyState() instead to verify whether Ctrl or Alt is down in this situation.
+Use UnhandledKeyPressedEventArgs.Modifiers instead to verify whether Ctrl or Alt is down in this situation.

 # Examples
+## C++

 ```cpp
   auto controller5 = m_controller.try_query<ICoreWebView2Controller5>();